 - Drag and drop site builder with in-page editing

-- Features many responsive themes that are easily customisable
+- Features many responsive themes that are easily customizable

 - Various e-commerce and product management tools